neophob/PixelController/README.md

 * E1.31 devices (see [http://www.opendmx.net/index.php/E1.31](http://www.opendmx.net/index.php/E1.31))
 * RPi (Raspberry Pi) SPI controlled WS2801 LED pixels, see [http://www.pixelinvaders.ch](http://www.pixelinvaders.ch)

-Check out the `integration/ArduinoFW` directory, all Arduino based firmware files are stored there.
+Check out the `integration/ArduinoFw` directory, all Arduino based firmware files are stored there.

 ### [Arduino] Which firmware should I use?
 If you don't have a hardware controller (like ArtNet or E1.31) and would like to use an Arduino/Teensy microcontroller you can choose between different firmwares.

 * If you bought a [PixelInvaders DIY Kit](http://shop.pixelinvaders.ch/product/pixelinvaders-diy-basic-pack), use the `integration/ArduinoFw/pixelinvaders/neoLedLPD6803Spi` firmware
 * If you want to create a ONE panel matrix with an arbitrary resolution, use the `integration/ArduinoFw/tpm2serial` firmware
 * If you want to create multiple 8x8 panels, use the `integration/ArduinoFw/pixelinvaders/neoLedWS2801Spi` firmware.
 This firmware is based on the fastspi2 library and can handle different led chips.

 I recommend a Teensy 2.0 microcontroller, as some Arduino boards suffer from bad serial latency (especially the Arduino UNO r3).
 You need to install the Arduino IDE, see the "Getting started with Arduino" ([http://arduino.cc/en/Guide/HomePage](http://arduino.cc/en/Guide/HomePage)) Tutorial.

 You need to know how to install an Arduino Library ([http://arduino.cc/en/Guide/Libraries](http://arduino.cc/en/Guide/Libraries)).
-For PixelInvaders Panels (LPD6803) install the `integration/ArduinoFw/libraries/timer1` and `integration/ArduinoFw/libraries/neophob_lpd6803spi` libraries, for other panels (WS2801, WS281x...) install the `integration/ArduinoFw/libraries/FastSPI_LED2` library.
+For PixelInvaders Panels (LPD6803) install the `integration/ArduinoFw/libraries/timer1` and `integration/ArduinoFw/libraries/neophob_lpd6803spi`
+libraries, for other panels (WS2801, WS281x...) install the `integration/ArduinoFw/libraries/FastSPI_LED2` library.

 ### How does it work?

 PixelController generates the content for the LED matrix and sends the data out to the controller.
 The controller then handle the LED module update (which depends on the used LED modules).
 There are two options to send the data to the controller:
 * sends the data via USB to the Arduino/Teensy board aka.
 DIY LED controller.
 * sends the data via ethernet to a PixelInvaders/E1.31/ArtNet... device.

-Here are some primitive schemes:
+Here are some primitive schemes how the visual is send to the LED matrix:

     [PixelController]---<USB>---[Teensy with PixelInvaders firmware]---<SPI>---[LED#1]---[LED#2]...